unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MEMORY

-reload if address space is higher than specified megabytes
+``help``: reload if address space is higher than specified megabytes

 reload-on-rss
 *************